 Pictures at exhibitions

 I first saw Picasso’s Guernica in the Museum of Modern Art (MoMA), in New York in 1979, then again years later after it had been repatriated to Spain at the Museo Nacional Centro de Arte Reina Sofía in Madrid.
 Its harrowing existential graphics convey emotion, movement, and complexity; human victims, a horse, a bull; cubism rendered out of the tragic bombing of the Basque town of Guernica by Franco’s Fascist forces during the Spanish civil war.David Hockney exhibition, Saltaire Mills, Saltaire, Yorkshire, July 3, 2016.
 Photograph © J. Ashley Nixon

 A walk through the erstwhile textile sheds of Salts Mill in Saltaire, Yorkshire, where I used to deliver conveyor belts, gave me pleasure from seeing an exhibition by Bradford’s famous son who went for the Californian sun, and a reminder of David Hockney’s masterful use of colour.
 Then the engraved graphics of the enigmatic master of illusion, M.C.
 Escher, come to mind, as seen in the former palace of Queen Emma in the centre of The Hague (Escher In Het Paleis), Holland.
 And the beautiful impressionist paintings of ballet dancers by Degas in the Burrell Collection, Glasgow.

-Last week I saw Mondrian’s art again, not in a gallery but in a rink (see featured image, above).
-Not paintings on the wall; an impression of his work as I was photographing a hockey game between Calgary Fire Red and Airdrie Lightning.
+I saw Mondrian’s art again, not in a gallery but in a rink (see featured image, above).
+Not paintings on the wall; an impression of his work as I was photographing a hockey game between Calgary Fire Red and Airdrie Lightning in 2019.